oracle-livelabs/sprints/oci/sprint-connect-qs-analytics/sprint-connect-qs-analytics.md

 ### **Create a Connection to a Query Service Data Source**

 You can create a connection to enable you to analyze and visualize data in that data source.
 A dataset uses one or more connections to data sources such as Query Service to access and supply data for analysis and visualization.
-Create a connection to the `project` schema in Query Service.
+Create a connection to the `project` user in Query Service.

 1. From the Oracle Analytics banner, click **Create**, and then click **Connection**.